 - 1. All boundary fences on the Allotment must be maintained. - 2.
-Interior fences in all pasture must be maintained. - 3.
+Interior fences in all pastures must be maintained. - 3.
 Water developments must be in working condition.

 Livestock Distribution: Livestock need to be distributed evenly throughout the pasture.
 A full time rider is strongly encouraged.
 By herding livestock onto the uplands and other lightly used areas, the grazing pressure on key riparian areas and meadows is reduced.
 To obtain uniform distribution, frequent riding will be necessary to break up concentrations of livestock that bunch-up, leading to over utilization.
-Livestock grazing will result in soil and vegetative disturbance, for example, trailing, rubs, bedding grounds, wallowing, and salt grounds.
 Salting and maintaining improvements are also good ways to achieve proper livestock distribution.

 Sanitation and Fire Prevention: When an animal is killed or dies from contagious or infectious disease, its carcass must be removed.
-If the animal dies or is killed in the vicinity of streams, roads, trails, or recreational areas, the carcass must be moved at least 100 yards from live water, or as far as practical when terrain makes that distance impossible, within a reasonable time after the discovery.
+If the animal dies or is killed in the vicinity of streams, roads, trails, or recreational areas, the carcass must be moved to a points at least 100 yards from live water, or as far as practical when terrain makes that distance impossible, within a reasonable time after discovery.

 All vehicles should be equipped with a properly functioning exhaust system.
 A shovel and axe for use in extinguishing camp and forest fires should be carried.
 All open camp and branding fires, when allowed, must have a fire ring down to the mineral soil, and be handled in a safe manner.
 All State and local fire regulations and restrictions will be observed.
-Report any fires to the fire dispatcher in Springerville at 928-537-5305.
+Report any fires to the fire dispatcher in Show Low at 928-537-5305.